-On to the rig’s weakest feature – the X-harness.
-This is fully removable – side clips included – which is great because you’ll probably want to swap it out for an H-harness at your earliest convenience…like the one Spiritus makes for the Micro Fight which they also sell separately.
+On to the rig’s weakest feature for some users – the X-harness.
+This is fully removable – side clips included – which is convenient if you want to swap it out for an H-harness.
+Both Haley and Spiritus sell optional H-harnesses.

-That said, adjusting Haley’s X-harness is really easy when in situ and the D3CRM works well riding high or low – which can’t be said of all chest rigs.
-The X-harness offers enough slack for the user to wear the chest rig over a slick carrier if desired; or, it cinches right down on the small framed amongst us.
+That said, this is a competent X-harness.
+It’s really easy when in situ and the D3CRM works well riding high or low – which can’t be said of all chest rigs.
+The X-harness offers enough slack for the user to wear the D3CRM over a slick carrier if desired; or, it cinches right down on the small framed amongst us.
 Again, not always a given.

 As I find usual with X-harnesses, they are best worn with a stand-up collar to prevent chafing.
 The D3CRM is no different in this respect.

 The rear of the X-harness is canalised, meaning that strap twisting is minimised when donning the chest rig.
 It doesn’t completely prevent this, but that’s just one opportunity cost of going with this kind of harness as opposed to an H-pattern.
 I tend not to use the pass through with the way I wear the harness, but it’s there if required .

 This is an excellent Micro chest rig and although prior to release some may have dismissed the D3CRM as a Spiritus Micro Fight (REVIEW) wannabe they’re very, very wrong.
 I was one of those people until I realised Haley was to standardise on its MP2 inserts (in hindsight, why wouldn’t they?) which are the absolute jewel in the crown of this rig.

-Sure, the X-harness is not to my preference and swallowing the additional purchase of an H-harness isn’t an easy one.
-But, it’s worth doing unless you really do like an X-harness.
-Some people do, but I’ve not met any of them.
+Sure, the X-harness is not to everyone’s preference and swallowing the additional purchase of an H-harness won’t be an easy one.
+But, it’s worth doing it for a rig as good as this, if you really don’t get on with the X-harness.